 Monterey Bay Aquarium Research Institute

-A Doctorate degree or equivalent in a scientific or engineering discipline and a minimum of 3 years demonstrated success in conducting engineering research is required, along with a track record of significant, original, and promising research contributions and potential to secure extramural funding.
-Applicants at an early- to mid-career stage (equivalent to an incoming assistant to associate professor) with a demonstrated ability to work in an interdisciplinary, team-oriented environment are encouraged to apply.
+A Doctorate or equivalent in a scientific or engineering discipline and a minimum of 3 years demonstrated success in conducting research is required, along with a record of significant, original, and promising research contributions.
+Applicants at an early- to mid-career stage (equivalent to an assistant to associate professor) with a demonstrated ability to work in an interdisciplinary, team-oriented environment are encouraged to apply.
 The successful candidate will report directly to the Science or Engineering Division Chair.

 MBARI enjoys cooperative relationships with a host of neighboring academic and government institutions, including Stanford University, Hopkins Marine Station, the University of California at Santa Cruz, the Naval Postgraduate School, Moss Landing Marine Laboratories, California State University Monterey Bay, and the Monterey Bay National Marine Sanctuary, offering many opportunities for collaborative research and education.
-Our partnership with the Monterey Bay Aquarium also provides unique opportunities for public outreach and for engaging policy makers in the ocean sciences.
+Our partnership with the Monterey Bay Aquarium also provides unique opportunities for public outreach and for engaging resource managers as well as policy makers.

 MBARI, Norm Steinberg, Director of Human Resources